Community Service Opportunities

 The department offers students opportunities to participate in community service that is relevant to the educational goals of the department and our students.
 Service can occur on a freelance basis, through service-learning courses, or through internships.
 The department also is affiliated with the International Institute of Rhode Island, a non-profit agency in Providence that provides various services for newer Americans.
 Student should inquire with faculty if they are interested.

 The department values internships and other types of experiential learning.
 Dr. Hudson is the department's internship coordinator, and oversees the College’s participation in the Rhode Island State House Internship Program.
 It is possible for a limited number of students (usually seniors) to design their own internships for academic credit.
 Interested students should consult with their academic advisor or with Dr. Hudson at least one semester prior to any proposed internship.

 Providence College is affiliated with American University's Washington Semester program, which annually include some political science majors from PC.
 Students apply to compete for these limited positions.
 Political science students should talk with Dr. Hudson about the process.
 For more information please go to our Washington Semester page.

 Departmental Advising System

-Each political science major is assigned a faculty advisor.
-Faculty advisor lists are posted each semester on a bulletin board on the third floor of Howley Hall.
-Students may contact their advisor at any time to discuss any aspect of their academic work.
-Students must meet with their advisor at least once a semester at course registration time to review degree audit reports; to discuss courses, requirements, and options; and to pick up the course pre-registration card (mandatory).
-At least a week or so before course pre-registration time, students should contact either their advisor or the department administrative assistant to make an appointment.
+Each political science major is assigned a faculty advisor at the time of major declaration.
+Faculty advisor lists are kept on file with the department's Administrative Assistant in Howley Hall 318.
+Students may also view their advisor's name and registration Pin information via CyberFriar.
+Students may contact their advisor at any time to discuss any aspect of their acadmic work.
+Students must meet with their advisor at least once a semester at course registration time to review degree audit reports; receive their registration Alt Pin number, to discuss courses, requirements and options.
+All preregistration requests should be made directly to the professor teaching, also copying the department chair in the email.

 Graduate School Advising